Problems in the family

 - have been married for less than 3 years

-- are dependent on social assistance
+- are dependent on social welfare

 - do not have the required language level